 School winners have the opportunity to compete in and advance past county, district and division contests to reach the department contest.
 Department winners travel to The American Legion's national headquarters in Indianapolis, Indiana where they can advance through 3 rounds of contests (quarter-finals, semi-finals and finals) to become the national champion.

-Click on the links below for complete contest rules or contact the NC Department Headquarters for information on contests and scholarships up to and including the department finals.
+Click on the links below for complete contest rules or contact for more information on Oratorical contests and scholarships up to and including the department finals.

 Oratorical Contest Dates and Information:

-- Department contest March 7, 2021 with a March 13 rain date.
-Click for more info
+- Department contest March 5, 2022 with a March 12 rain date.
+Details TBD

 - If any contests are not listed above, please call.